CODE OF CIVIL PROCEDURE IN THE COUNTRY OF GEORGIA

 GEORGIA JUDICIARY

 Over the last decade, a new legal system, mainly meeting European standards, has been created in Georgia.
-Soviet-era laws were replaced with new laws, drafted with the help of ongoing consultations with the active cooperation of European experts.
+Soviet-era laws were replaced with new rules, drafted with the help of ongoing consultations with the active cooperation of European experts.
 In 1999, the new legislation governing the judiciary came into force.
 Implementing these new laws raised the question of the need for institutional reform, an integral part of which was considered to be judicial reform.
 As a result of these reforms, the judiciary was freed from control, dependence, and subordination to the executive branch of government.
 This promoted and strengthened the independence of the judiciary.

 To guarantee human rights and uphold the rule of law, the Constitution prohibits the establishment ad hoc of courts.
-The Constitutional Court protects the constitutional rights of individuals (by revoking normative bills that conflict with the constitution's provisions) and considers or settles constitutional disputes between public institutions.
+The Constitutional Court protects the constitutional rights of individuals (by revoking normative bills that conflict with the Constitution's provisions) and considers or settles constitutional disputes between public institutions.
 In specific cases, the Constitutional Court may arbitrate on election issues.
-The court also participates in the procedure for the impeachment of high-ranking government officials in cases stipulated by the constitution.
+The court also participates in the procedure for the impeachment of high-ranking government officials in cases stipulated by the Constitution.

 SERVICE OF SUMMONS IN GEORGIA

 Service of process will be made using the technical methods set out in Article 70(3) of this Code, by mail, by court courier, or by any other technique mutually agreed upon by the parties.
 The court may issue summonses in whatever order it sees fit and can decide on the form of notice and the appropriate address for the service of process.
 A judicial summons may also be served on a person within a courthouse.
 Suppose a judicial summons cannot be served on the intended recipient the first time.
-In that case, it must be resent to the individual at least once, either to the original address or to an alternate address that the court is aware of.
+In that case, it must be resent to the individual at least once, either to the original address or an alternate address that the court is aware of.

 Service of a court summons by telephone must be verified by a certificate of service by technical means; service through email or fax will be confirmed by the confirmation received by the appropriate technological means or by a certificate of service by technical means.
 A notification confirming receipt of a telegraph serving as a court summons should be required when a person is called in this manner.